2019 floods: The latest road closures in Ottawa, Gatineau and beyond | CBC News

 - Rue F.-X. Bouvier.

-- Rue Notre-Dame between rue Monseigneur-Lemieux and rue Chamberland, and strips between boulevard Labrosse and rue de Verchères.
+- Rue Notre-Dame between rue Monseigneur-Lemieux and rue Léger, and strips between boulevard Labrosse and rue de Verchères.

+- Rue Léger and chemin du Lac between Monseigneur-Lemieux and Notre Dame.

 - A short section of rue Campeau south of rue Notre-Dame.